sdarwin/django_platform/README.md

 __Git checkout__

 This cookbook assumes the django application is contained in a git repo.
-Due to limitations of the built-in [git resource](https://docs.chef.io/resource_git.html), only SSH access is supported.
+Both SSH and HTTPS access are supported.
-Submodules will be checked out recursively, and these can use HTTP.
+Submodules will be checked out recursively, and these can also use SSH or HTTPS.

 * `node['django_platform']['app_repo']['git_protocol']`.
 Defaults to `'git@'`.
 The protocol to use to fetch the git repo that contains the Django application.
+Valid values are 'git@' and 'https://'.

 * `node['django_platform']['app_repo']['git_host']`.
 Defaults to `'github.com'`.